-Research by the Strategic Planning Institute reveals that businesses with good service records grow twice as fast as those with poor service records.
+Research suggests that businesses offering great customer service grow twice as fast as those with poor service records.
 Derek Williams of The WOW!
 Awards offers his tips to help you dazzle your customers

 - Make them feel special.
-If you know that a customer is coming to visit, put up a sign that welcomes them to your business.
+If you know that a customer is coming to visit your premises, put up a sign that welcomes them.
 Tell your team who is coming so that they know who your customer is and can greet them by name.

 - Let customers know about things that might be of interest to them, even though they do not necessarily come directly from your business; maybe a classic car show, a rock concert or a business event.
 If you can engage your customers on a personal level, your business relationship will be even stronger.

 - Guarantee what you do.
-If your customer was not happy with what you had done, you would probably move heaven and earth to put things right.
+If your customer wasn't happy with what you had done, you would probably move heaven and earth to put things right.
 So why not guarantee it?
 And make your guarantee truly outrageous.
-The greater your commitment to your customer the more likely that they are to try buying from you.
+The greater your commitment to your customer, the more likely that they are to try buying from you.

 - Map out every single touch-point that customers experience when dealing with you.
 Against each item think about how you manage those moments - what does your customer feel and how could you do it better?